ramgopireddy/ocp-gitops/README.md

 ![gitops_1](images/gitops_1.png)

 ## GitOps - the very first time:
-The GitOps Operator defines a CR caleld "Applications".
+The GitOps Operator defines a CR called "Applications".
 Applications are used to sync the running cluster with the manifests defined on Git.
 The following figure describes the fields in the Application CR definition:

 ![gitops_1](images/gitops_app.png)

 > **TIP** OpenShift GitOps Operator is the productized version of "ArgoCD".
-Hence the terms are used interchangibly
+Hence the terms are used interchangeably

 ### Your first application:
-Lets create a simple application that will create a namespace and run a pod in that namespace.
+Let's create a simple application that will create a namespace and run a pod in that namespace.
 The manifests for these have already been defined [here](https://github.com/git-shassan/ocp-gitops/tree/main/manifests/set0).
 All the application has to do is point to the repository and let GitOps do its magic.
-Create the applicaiton as shown here:
+Create the application as shown here:

 ```
 cat << EOF | oc apply -f -